Oxford Communiqué Review 2026: Alexander Green Legit? (3-Year Test)

 The Oxford All-Star Portfolio is genuinely different from the other four.
 Instead of Alexander Green picking individual stocks, it holds a diversified basket of funds and holding companies run by top-performing money managers.
 Those managers make their own buy and sell decisions.
 Subscribers are delegating to proven fund managers rather than following Green’s direct picks.

 Currently 7 positions.
 The longest-held dates back to January 2001 and is up over 1,016% including dividends.
 Another held since 2015 is up 164%.
 A more recent addition from 2020 is up 120%.
-Two positions are on Hold rather than Buy, which is the kind of transparent communication most services don’t bother with.
+Two positions are on Hold rather than Buy — the kind of transparent communication most services don’t bother with.

 Ten-Baggers of Tomorrow Portfolio